Ride with a Ranger

 Participants must provide their own bike, helmet, and any additional gear needed including child carriers.

 Several days before the ride, a basic maintenance check is recommended to make sure bikes are ready for the ride.
 Check the brakes, tires, tire pressure, and lube the chain.
-Wheelhouse Bike Shop staff will be available before the ride to help with any minor bike maintenance needs.
+REI staff will be available before the ride to help with any minor bike maintenance needs.

 To ensure the safety of all participants, riders will: